 (To learn more about the art of cordwood masonry click here www.cordwoodmasonry.com )

-It will also eventually host a very diverse lively summer arts festival which will include classical and jazz ensembles, dance troupes, flamenco, bluegrass, Irish folk music.
+We will host workshops of all types and be able to sponsor a few residencies for select artists.
+We will also eventually host a very diverse lively summer arts festival which will include classical and jazz ensembles, dance troupes, flamenco, bluegrass, Irish folk music.
 It will also invite guest artist's of all types from around the world to come and participate.

 Members and guests can explore our backyard anytime they wish which is the Lewis and Clark National Forest.
 It is packed with beautiful hiking trails and fishing streams.
 Click here to learn more